 What a truly inspiring and magnificent morning I had exploring the National Museum of Scotland’s Ancient Egypt gallery.
 I hope that you have enjoyed our brief archaeological visit, and, as I said previously, sit tight because we will be returning to the Museum in the coming weeks for an exploration into the new East Asia gallery that also opened today.

-If, like me, you are a fellow enthusiast of history, culture, and archaeology, then please check out our website to find out more information on how to book a tour with us so we can explore Edinburgh together.
+If, like me, you are a fellow enthusiast of history, culture, and archaeology, then please check out our homepage to find out more information on how to book a tour with us so we can explore Edinburgh together.

 Until next time- Explore & Discover!